xxyzz/WordDumb/docs/installation.rst

 - Windows: download from https://developer.android.com/studio/releases/platform-tools

 Enable USB debugging, and Rooted debugging(only send Word Wise file requires this option).
 For more information, please read `Android Debug Bridge user guide <https://developer.android.com/studio/command-line/adb#Enabling>`_.
 Rooted debugging is only available on `userdebug and eng build variant <https://source.android.com/docs/setup/create/new-device#build-variants>`_ ROMs, some custom ROMs like `LineageOS <https://lineageos.org>`_ have this option.
-Don't forget to diable USB debugging after the files are sent.
+Don't forget to disable USB debugging after the files are sent.